aduriseti/CS188_Game_AI/README.md

  - [ ] make chase and run from functions update direction immediately on sight as opposed to on grid position change

 #####Player (Amal)
- - [ ] change camera view to switch between overseer and mouse mode
- - [ ] get kepresses and use to control camera position
- - [ ] get user view direction and use to control camera position
- - [ ] get mouse clicks and location of clicks - correspond to some action in game world
  - [ ] combine user input functionality to take over a mouse
  - [ ] log user input while controlling a mouse as data for machine learning